FlexMeasures/flexmeasures/Readme.md

 - Schedule optimization for flexible assets

-### It's hard to correctly model data from multiple sources, resolutions, horizons and even uncertainties
+### It's hard to correctly model data with different sources, resolutions, horizons and even uncertainties

 Much developer time is spent correcting data and treating it correctly, so that you know you are computing on the right knowledge.